What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 We make decisions every day.
 To purchase items, to send an e-mail to a customer, to determine the price of a product, et cetera.
 There is no shortage of decisions.

 Unfortunately, more than half of the decisions are made on autopilot.
-Often based on outdated knowledge, years of experience and intuition.
+Often based on outdated knowledge, years of experience, and intuition.
 That’s how we usually do it, right?
 But then you often miss the mark.

-With Business Intelligence you don’t have to necessarily switch off your intuition, but combine it with facts, statistics and data analysis.
+With Business Intelligence you don’t have to necessarily switch off your intuition, but combine it with facts, statistics, and data analysis.
 So that from now on you can make informed decisions.
 We have devised a scheme for this.

 This illustration (Figure 2) clearly shows the reason to use Business Intelligence.
 You take the operational and tactical decisions in your process as a starting point.
-Then you examine what knowledge (KPIs, standards, wisdom), information and data (tables, fields, raw data, open data) you need to make a good decision, in order to optimize it next time.
+Then you examine what knowledge (KPIs, standards, wisdom), information, and data (tables, fields, raw data, open data) you need to make a good decision, in order to optimize it next time.

 A decision leads to one or more actions that in turn lead to a certain performance.
-At that block you actually measure whether your decision turned out well, in several areas.
+At that point, you actually measure whether your decision turned out well, in several areas.
 You reflect on this together and that produces a new, shared experience.

 Examples of Business Intelligence dashboards

 A picture says more than 1,000 words.
-Therefore, we present here six different Business Intelligence dashboards (in dutch) that we have created.
+Therefore, we present here six different Business Intelligence dashboards (in Dutch) that we have created.
 Click on the dashboard to view it in large format.

 Business Services